airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 ## Our connector: a stock ticker API

 Our connector will output the daily price of a stock since a given date.
-We'll leverage the free [IEX Cloud API](https://iexcloud.io/pricing/) for this \(the free account is at the bottom\).
+We'll leverage the free [Polygon.io API](https://polygon.io/pricing) for this.
 We'll use Python to implement the connector because its syntax is accessible to most programmers, but the process described here can be applied to any language.

 Here's the outline of what we'll do to build our connector: